 (iv) the Customer will pay to the relevant authorities the full amount required to be deducted or withheld when due; and

 (v) the Customer will promptly forward to Airwallex an official receipt (or a certified copy), or other documentation reasonably acceptable to Airwallex, evidencing payment to such authorities.

-14.1 Licence.
-We grant you a personal, revocable, non-transferable, non-sublicensable and non-exclusive licence to access and use the Airwallex Platform via any supported web browser for the management of our Services provided you comply with these terms.
+12.1.
+Licence.
+We grant you a personal, revocable, non-transferable, non-sublicensable and non-exclusive licence to access and use the Airwallex Platform via any supported web browser for the management of our Services provided you comply with this Agreement.

-14.4.
+12.4.
 Customer Data.
-You grant Airwallex a royalty-free, non-exclusive, irrevocable, transferable and sub-licensable to any Group Company, third party supplier and outsourcer, licence to use your proprietary business and customer data, as well as details of your transactions transmitted via the Airwallex Platform (‘Customer Data’), for the purposes of operating the Airwallex Platform, providing the Services, and fulfilling Airwallex’s rights and discharging its obligations under these terms.
+You grant Airwallex a royalty-free, non-exclusive, irrevocable, transferable and sub-licensable to any Group Company, third party supplier and outsourcer, licence to use your customer data including any proprietary business information, as well as details of your transactions transmitted via the Airwallex Platform (‘Customer Data’), for the purposes of operating the Airwallex Platform, providing the Services, and fulfilling Airwallex’s rights and discharging its obligations under this Agreement.
 You are solely responsible for the quality, accuracy, and completeness of any Customer Data transmitted via the Airwallex Platform.

-14.6.
+12.6.
 Airwallex compensation.
-If a third party alleges that authorised use of the Airwallex Platform as permitted by these terms infringes any UK Intellectual Property Rights then Airwallex will:
+If a third party alleges that authorised use of the Airwallex Platform as permitted by this Agreement infringes any Intellectual Property Rights then Airwallex will:

 (a) any Customer Data;

 (b) any modification of the Airwallex Platform, other than by or on behalf of Airwallex;

 (c) your possession or use of the Airwallex Platform (or any part of it):